codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 ## Deploying a Helm Release to your Kubernetes cluster

-Codefresh provides a [premade Docker image with Helm](https://hub.docker.com/r/codefresh/cfstep-helm) that you can use as a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) to perform a deployment.
+Codefresh provides a [pre-made Docker image with Helm](https://hub.docker.com/r/codefresh/cfstep-helm) that you can use as a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) to perform a deployment.
 At its most basic form you can put the following step in your [codefresh.yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) file.

 `YAML`